imazen/slimresponse/readme.md

 `Install-Package Imazen.SlimResponse`

+(Well, actually, you may also need to run `Install-Package HtmlAgilityPack`) The current release forgot to specify that dependency.

 ###What does it to?

 SlimResponse looks through outgoing HTML for `<img>` tags with a `slimmage` class applied, such as